 Students enrolled in the Department of Human Services can take advantage of many opportunities for real-world experience.
 Our students get hands-on experience through internships, field experience, and hands-on teaching.
+The Department of Human Services within CEAP offers programs of study at the baccalaureate through doctoral levels.
+These programs prepare candidates for rewarding professions in early childhood education, parks and recreation management, community and educational leadership, human resources, school and clinical mental health counseling, and higher education student affairs.
+The Department includes Project Discovery, which works directly with youth in western North Carolina public schools to encourage attendance and completion of post-secondary education.

-The Department of Human Services within the College of Education and Allied Professions offers programs of study at the baccalaureate through doctoral levels.
-These programs prepare candidates for rewarding professions in early childhood education, parks and recreation management, community and educational leadership, human resources, professional school and clinical mental health counseling, and higher education student affairs.
-The Department includes Project Discovery, which works directly with youth in Western North Carolina public schools to encourage attendance and completion of post-secondary education.
-Our mission is to create collaborative educational environments that support our students' professional development.
+The Department of Human Services mission is to create collaborative educational environments that support our students' professional development.
 We prepare students to be professionals engaged in lifelong learning who embrace diversity and inclusion, design and implement evidence-based initiatives, and promote social justice.
 Our programs are guided by ethical, professional standards for best practice, which includes community service and internship experiences.
 In addition to preparing students, we serve communities through leadership, scholarship, and service.